“Help! When I try to add a printer or send a print job from my device, I see each printer appearing twice! What can I do to fix this?”

 This can happen for a couple of different reasons on any type of Mobility Print client (including macOS, iOS, Windows, Android, or Chrome).
 Fortunately it is fairly easy to resolve.

-- The DNS records for Mobility Print were set up, but mDNS is still enabled.
-After verifying the DNS records using Mobility Print “Configure DNS” wizard, the mDNS broadcast will be turned off.
-If this step has been skipped, and the clients and the server are in the same subnet then you may run into a situation where clients see the printer being advertised twice through mDNS as well as DNS.
+- One possible cause for users seeing duplicate printers is that the DNS records for Mobility Print were set up, but mDNS is still enabled.
+After verifying the DNS records using Mobility Print “Configure DNS” wizard, the mDNS broadcast should be turned off.
+However, if this step was been skipped, and the clients and the server are in the same subnet then you may run into a situation where clients see the printer being advertised twice through mDNS as well as DNS.

 - It can also happen if there are extra, unnecessary DNS records.
 If you’re not sure whether these have been set up correctly, then have a look at these examples of Mobility Print records to see how this should be configured.
 Feel free to send us a screenshot of the records on your DNS server if you’re not sure or have any questions at all.

 - If you see the same printer being advertised multiple times on just macOS and iOS devices, but with a slightly different name, you could be looking at a printer that has Bonjour turned on and is advertising itself.
 If you have a macOS or Linux server, it may be that CUPS sharing is turned on.
 Alternatively if you have a Windows print server, you may see the duplicate print queues listed with the type Open Directory, which means that they are being shared through Active Directory.

 If you see this issue with PaperCut iOS Print

 Please note that this information pertains to an older PaperCut BYOD printing solution called iOS Print which will only work on macOS PaperCut servers.
 However we recommend a newer solution called Mobility Print which is much more versatile and robust.
 It also can be installed on any type of PaperCut server and enable BYOD printing for a broader variety of devices.